Why send my child to an overnight camp?

-In a short time, children gain social skills by learning to communicate with others, which in turn enhances their own self-esteem.
-Sometimes activities – such as the talent shows – are geared to help children use systems in a way that creates fun for every camper.
+During their week at camp, children gain social skills by learning to communicate with others, which can help their self-esteem.
+Sometimes activities, such as talent shows, are used to help children use their device in a way that is fun for all campers.

 What is the age range?

-There are no other age requirements; however it is important that there are applicants in the same age group in order for each child to fully benefit from this experience.
+It is important that there are campers in the same age group for each child to fully benefit from this experience.
 This may influence acceptance of some children.

-What kind of augmentative communication system does the child have to use?
+What kind of augmentative and alternative communication (AAC) system does the child have to use?

 Are there any "functioning level" requirements?

-The Easterseals Colorado camp director has the final say in these cases and will determine if a "personal care attendant" is necessary for a child to attend.
-If a child is required to come with a personal care attendant, the attendant may participate at a reduced fee.
-The attendant may participate in training as space and camper care responsibilities permit.
-Their primary role is to attend to the child's personal needs and at the same time allow the child to be as independent as possible and develop a positive relationship with his camp counselor and TWT trainer.
+Children with major medical concerns are reviewed by our staff and the Easterseals Colorado Camp staff.
+The Easterseals Colorado Camp Director has the final say in these cases and will decide if your child needs a personal care attendant (PCA) to be able to come to camp.
+If a child must come with a PCA, the attendant may pay a reduced fee.
+The PCA’s main role is to look after the child's personal needs while letting the child be as independent as possible and build a positive relationship with their Talking With Technology (TWT) Camp counselor and trainer.

 Do children have to come with an adult participant?

-Because TWT Camp is an opportunity for children to participate, as typical children do, in age-appropriate experiences and activities, parents are not invited.
-We know that often the person most familiar with the child and their use of the AAC system is the parent, however we stand firm on this policy.
-We value parent participation and provide a brief overview of information covered during the week with parents on the last day of camp, prior to picking up their child.
+We know that you may be most familiar with your child and their use of the AAC system, but we stand firm on this rule.
+We value your participation and will provide you with a brief overview of information covered during the week on the last day of camp when you pick up your child.

-It is ideal to have a therapist, teacher, para-professional, etc. accompany the child.
-We believe that these individuals may learn the most about better ways to implement AAC systems, and this program can be the most beneficial to them.
-We are very aware of how difficult it can be to find a teacher or therapist to spend a week away from home and family, however this is a unique and outstanding educational opportunity.
-Some families have offered to pay for this adult.
-Occasionally, school districts and other educational support funds are used, and some schools even determine camp as part of the extended school year.
-We also hope to have grant funding available to provide scholarships for adult participants.
+It is ideal to have a therapist, teacher, paraprofessional or other professional come with your child to camp.
+We know how hard it can be to find a teacher or therapist who will spend a week away from home and family, but this is a rare and excellent educational opportunity.
+Some families offer to pay for this adult to go to camp.
+Sometimes, school districts and other teaching support funds are used, and some schools even think of camp as part of the extended school year.
+We also hope to have grant funding to give scholarships to adult participants.

-What are the qualifications and requirements of the adult participant?
+What are the qualifications and requirements of the trainer?

-There will be on-going training for the adults the first day of camp and throughout the week.
-College credit is available for adult participants.
-In addition, we have experts in the field available to work with the adults (and the children) and address their educational needs on an individual basis.
+There will be ongoing training for the trainers on the first day of camp and throughout the week.
+College credit is available trainers.

 What are the requirements for siblings?

-An important component of the TWT Camp program is that of sibling participation.
-We are able to accept siblings ages 6-21.
-It is also important for the siblings that there be others at camp in the same age category.
-So, again, this may determine acceptance of a sibling into the program.
+An important part of the TWT Camp program is having siblings at camp.
+Siblings ages 6 to 21 may attend camp.
+But there must be other siblings at camp in the same age category.
+This may determine acceptance of a sibling into the program.

-Siblings are not meant to be "care takers" of their brother or sister.
-Although they do participate in some of the same activities, they also have an opportunity to learn from each other and enjoy activities designed specifically for them (like an overnight camp out).
+At camp, siblings are not responsible for taking care of their brother or sister.
+While they may do some of the activities together, they also have a chance to learn from other siblings of children who use AACs and enjoy activities designed specifically for them (like an overnight campout).

-In most cases only one sibling per camper is accepted due to space limitations.
-We will however make exceptions pending space availability.
+In most cases, only one sibling per camper is accepted due to limited space.
+We will make exceptions if there is space available.

 What are the accommodations like?

-Campy!
-The children stay in individual cabins on single beds.
-Side rails are available upon request.
-The cabin assignments are made according to gender, age and sometimes staff availability as related to child needs.
-Siblings are assigned to the same cabins, again based on gender and age.
-That means that sometimes a camper and sibling will not be in the same cabin.
-Each cabin has Easterseals Colorado staff assigned to it whenever a child is in the cabin.
+- For children: Children stay in cabins with single beds.
+You can ask for side rails for your child's bed.
+The cabin assignments are made based on gender, age and sometimes staff availability.
+Siblings are assigned to the same cabins based on gender and age.
+That means that some campers and siblings will not be in the same cabin.
+Each cabin has Easterseals Colorado staff assigned to it when a child is in the cabin.

-Adult participants are assigned to separate cabins, though they too are dormitory, bunk-bed style.
-Personal care attendants are assigned to the child's cabin if this is necessary (if genders match); otherwise they reside with the other adults.
+- For adults: Adult participants are assigned to separate cabins that are dormitory style with bunk beds.
+PCAs are assigned to the child's cabin if this is necessary and their gender is the same as the child’s.
+If genders are not the same, the PCA will stay with the other adults.

 How is transportation arranged?